 We're so happy you made it onto this secret flowering page!
+And thank you so much for your support - it means the world to us!

 Let us start by saying it can be hard to nurse the live seeds through germination into fully grown plants.
 Because so much depends on the gardener, we do not offer a guarantee that every person will be successful in this process as there are too many factors that come into play such as the soil temperature and acidity, watering, sunlight and planting depth.
-However, we do guarantee that every batch of paper made contains enough viable seeds for each item to have the potential for growth and bloom. :) We're also proud to say this paper is handmade with 100% post industrial waste and 100% tree free, acid free fiber in Seattle.
+However, we do guarantee that every batch of paper made contains enough viable seeds for each item to have the potential for growth and bloom. :) We're also proud to say this paper is handmade with 100% post industrial waste and 100% tree free, acid free fiber in Seattle, USA.

 Embedded in the stock is a unique North American Wildflower seed blend which include: Snapdragon, Petunia, Beardtongue, Daisy, Thyme, Poppy, Foxglove, Catchfly, Maiden Pinks, Chamomile.
 The blend of seeds selected is to ensure that regardless of your growing region some of the plant seeds embedded in the paper will flourish.